rugveddarwhekar/q-learning/README.md

 # q-learning
-A ML project where a bot uses Q Learning approach.
+A ML project where a bot uses Q Learning approach by Rugved Darwhekar.
+Inspired by Siraj Raval